 Connie Lee, DVM joined the Bolton Vet team in 2005 after receiving both her B.A. and D.V.M. degrees from Cornell University.
 She appreciates the BVH staff for their support and level of knowledge and experience, and enjoys working with them on all of the diverse cases that we encounter here at the hospital.
 She is especially interested in canine and feline internal medicine.
 Outside of work, Dr. Lee’s interests include food and wine tasting, traveling, reading, playing the piano, and playing with her Nintendo Wii.
 Dr. Lee and her husband share their home with their young daughter, a three-legged cat named Howie, and a one-eyed cat named Hefty Smurf.

-Kenneth Malm, DVM As one of our farm veterinarians, Dr. Malm can be found treating dairy cows, goats and sheep on a given morning and dogs, cats and other companion animals in the same afternoon.
-He is known for is excellent skills in soft tissue surgery in addition to his work in companion animal medicine.
+Kenneth Malm, DVM Dr. Malm is known for his excellent skills in soft tissue surgery in addition to his work in companion animal medicine.
+He also has a long history of providing medical care for dairy cows, goats and sheep.
 After spending his childhood outside of Boston, Dr. Malm graduated with his Doctorate in Veterinary Medicine form Iowa State University in 1983.
 With his degree in hand, Dr. Malm made his way to his first job as a veterinarian at Bolton Veterinary Hospital and has been here ever since!
 He says that he finds this field to be extremely rewarding, both emotionally and intellectually and he loves that he gets to spend every day with animals.
 Outside of work, Dr. Malm enjoys cooking and traveling with his wife and shares his home with his three dogs: Nemo (a Sheltie), Annie (a Doberman) and Jack (a Mastiff mix).

 Tanya Perry, DVM began working with animals at the young age of 14.
 Starting out working at farms, shelters and veterinary hospitals in Nova Scotia, Canada where she grew up, Dr. Perry went on to earn her Bachelor of Science from the University of Prince Edward Island.
 She graduated with her DVM from The Atlantic Veterinary College in Prince Edward Island, Canada in 1999.
 When asked why she wanted to become a vet, Dr. Perry responded that she can’t remember a time when she didn’t want to work with animals.
 She stated that the field of veterinary medicine is “challenging, entertaining, at times heart wrenching and never boring”.
 Dr. Perry began her work at Bolton Vet as an emergency relief doctor in 2001 and loved the experience so much that she moved into a full time position in 2003.
 Dr. Perry’s passion lies within the operating room where she specializes in soft tissue surgery, orthopedics and emergency surgery.
 She also loves the challenge and variety associated with emergency medicine.
 Dr. Perry believes the closeness of the staff at Bolton Vet is essential, as it allows all members to practice high quality medicine.
 In her down time, she enjoys traveling and a variety of outdoor activities including hiking, biking, boating, running, swimming and camping, to name a few.
-Dr. Perry shares her home with Eddie Murphy, a Border Collie Mix, and 3 cats: Tommy Boy, Bruce and Stewie.
-A new Irish Wolfhound puppy named Janie recently joined Dr. Perry’s family as well!
+Dr. Perry shares her home with 3 cats: Tommy Boy, Bruce and Stewie, as well as her Irish Wolfhound puppy Winnie Jane.

 Michelle Pesce, DVM received her bachelor’s degree at Stony Brook University in Neurobiology & Physiology in 2008, then went on to vet school at Cornell University, graduating in 2012.
 She chose to work at Bolton Vet for the opportunity to work with so many skilled doctors and technicians, each with their own special interests.
 Dr. Pesce’s favorite patients are exotic pets and wildlife; she has traveled to Costa Rica and Honduras to work with native birds, mammals, reptiles & amphibians.
 She is interested in understanding the natural history and behavior of all species kept as pets, as this can help us learn how to keep them healthy and live with them harmoniously.
-Her own pets include a pionus parrot, two zebra finches, a bunny, a dog, and a cat.
-Since moving to Connecticut, Dr. Pesce has enjoyed exploring the local parks, beginning to restore a house built in the 1800s (the last century or so was rough on it), birdwatching (even if it’s just in the backyard), and traveling to visit friends.
+Her own pets include a pionus parrot, a zebra finch, a bunny, a dog, a cat, a flock of chickens, and two honey bee hives.
+Since moving to Connecticut, Dr. Pesce has enjoyed exploring the local parks, restoring a house built in the 1800s (the last century or so was rough on it), birdwatching (even if it’s just in the backyard), and traveling to visit friends.

 Brad Pikas, DVM joined our staff in June 2005.
 He completed his undergraduate work in 1996 at Washington University in St. Louis, focusing on Environmental Sciences.
 He attained his D.V.M. from the University of Illinois in 2003 and continued with an internship in 2004 in small animal medicine, surgery, and critical care.
 He chose Bolton Veterinary Hospital because of its great staff with an unbelievable amount of cumulative experience, knowledge, and expertise.
 In addition, the hospital is able to receive emergencies 24 hours a day.
 His special interests in the veterinary field include emergency medicine, critical care, and wildlife/zoo medicine.
 Dr. Pikas enjoys ice hockey, in-line hockey, biking, camping and backpacking.
 He has two dogs, Paris and Remi, and a cat named Bam.